NotNinja/nevis-map/README.md

 As you can see above, NevisMap does have a peer dependency on [Nevis](https://github.com/Skelp/nevis) so you need to make sure that you install `nevis` as well.

-You'll need to have at least [Node.js](https://nodejs.org).
+You'll need to have at least [Node.js](https://nodejs.org) and you'll only need [Bower](https://bower.io) if you want to install that way instead of using `npm`.
 While equals should be compatible with all versions of [Node.js](https://nodejs.org), it is only tested against version 4 and above.

 If you want to simply download the file to be used in the browser you can find them below: